By: James Oliver & Erik Mencos Contreras

 AgMIP researchers have identified four major assessment questions concerning food security:

-• How will food policies affect future agricultural production and
+- How will food policies affect future agricultural production and food security?

 Throughout the workshop these four questions guided discussions in relation to discipline and scale.
 During this week however, a fifth major assessment question was also added.
 “How can we manage risk of extreme weather and climate events that affect current and future agricultural production and food security?”
 This is an essential addition, as it ties in not only long-term climate change, but also interaction with extremes and transition of climate states.
 When asked across differing scales and disciplines, these questions were implemented to weed out inconsistencies of past assessments of food security.

 “With the goal of forwarding knowledge and action regarding a healthy and sustainable food system in a changing climate, the dialog in this AGCI-hosted AgMIP workshop made important advances across scales and disciplines,” stated John Katzenberger, Director of AGCI.

 The workshop brought together 45 experts from agriculture and related disciplines to prepare and develop the blueprint for CGRA.
 By interacting with stakeholders throughout the week, three separate foci of the workshop became apparent: a focus on risk management; on resolving models, discipline, and data linkages on current and future time periods; and on outcomes of nutrition.
 As modeling improves, more effective risk management strategies can be developed.
 Focusing on both the “now” and “later” allows decisions based upon real-time information and future decision-making to plan for food challenges.
 Nutrition, an extremely important piece to the food security puzzle, bridges the gap between agriculture and human well-being.